mfaulise/consulting/content/resume.md

 I have over 20 years of experience developing software, solving problems, and building great teams.
 I focus on team building, productivity, quality, and communication.
-In my next role, I’m looking for a challenge that ts my broad range of skills.
+In my next role, I’m looking for a challenge that fits my broad range of skills.

 # Summary
 ## Leadership (15 years)